Alfresco/docs-alfresco/content-accelerator/3.5/install/install-guide.md

        Start Solr process.

-14. (OPTIONAL) This step is only required if you are using Alfresco Search Enterprise 3.x or greater:

-    a.
-Enable "Exact Term Search" using the "=" operator.
-See the [Search Enterprise - Exact Term Search]({% link search-enterprise/latest/config/index.md %}#exact-term-search) section for additional information.

-    b.
-In the configuration file, add the following lines to enable exact term search:
-       * `alfresco.cross.locale.datatype.0={http://www.alfresco.org/model/dictionary/1.0}text`
-       * `alfresco.cross.locale.datatype.1={http://www.alfresco.org/model/dictionary/1.0}mltext`
-       * `alfresco.cross.locale.property.0={http://www.alfresco.org/model/content/1.0}content`

-    c.
-Reindex Search Enterprise.
-See the [Search Enterprise - Install overview]({% link search-enterprise/latest/install/index.md %}) page.

-    >**Note:** During the first system bootstrap for new systems with `tsgrp-autofile.amp`, Search Enterprise must be reindexed.
-See the [Search Enterprise - Install overview]({% link search-enterprise/latest/install/index.md %}) page for additional information.

-15. Start up Alfresco server.
+14. Start up Alfresco server.

-16. Confirm OpenContent has been installed correctly by accessing `http://{server}/alfresco/OpenContent`.
+15. Confirm OpenContent has been installed correctly by accessing `http://{server}/alfresco/OpenContent`.

 ## Install webapps

 This sections walks through how to install the Alfresco Content Accelerator web application (including the WizardAdmin if installing the Policy and Procedure Content Accelerator solution).

->**Note:** If you installed a proxy then follow the [Install Web Applications on Separate Tomcat]({% link content-accelerator/latest/install/install-guide.md %}#install-webapps-separate-tomcat) Instructions.
+>**Note:** If you installed a proxy then follow the [Install Web Applications on Separate Tomcat]({% link content-accelerator/3.5/install/install-guide.md %}#install-webapps-separate-tomcat) Instructions.
-> If no proxy was installed then follow the [Install Web Applications on Alfresco Tomcat]({% link content-accelerator/latest/install/install-guide.md %}#install-webapps-alfresco-tomcat) instructions.
+> If no proxy was installed then follow the [Install Web Applications on Alfresco Tomcat]({% link content-accelerator/3.5/install/install-guide.md %}#install-webapps-alfresco-tomcat) instructions.

 ### Install web applications on separate Tomcat {#install-webapps-separate-tomcat}